zjian107-su/Personal-Web/README.md

 1. Finished the whole website development.
 Purchased the domain danielzezhengjiang.com from NameCheap.
 Deployed the web on Netlify.
 2. Updated content such as social links(FB, TW, GH, GH)

-0615
+0615-0618

 1. Updated all info in the website.
 2. Netlify CLI deploy
 3. Need to be improved:

-# TODOTODO

-     1. Remove opacity change effect.
+   1. [x] Remove opacity change effect.
 Unnecessary
+   2. [x] add stacks into the `Services` section
-     2. `Experience` resume section alighment issue
+   3. [x] `Experience` section alighment issue
-     3. `Project` demo section text "justify" issue
+   4. [x] `Project` demo section text "justify" issue, and changed the word-spacing
-     4. `Project` demo section, stack alignment issue - PHP overlays with HTML
+   5. [x] `Project` demo section, stack alignment issue - PHP overlays with HTML.
+Addded margin-buttom 0.5rem.
-     5. Try to remove "-" in the `Hero` section
-     6. Nav bar order - about should move to the last, the project should be the first
+   6. [x] Nav bar order - about should move to the last, the project should be the first
-     7. Reduce the blue background area in the hero-img
+   7. [x] Reduce the blue background area in the hero-img
+   8. [x] Add favicon, plugin menifest and plugin offline

+0622
+- SEO optimization